-More than 200 people, carrying signs, gathered on the steps of the Washington state Capitol.
-The group chanted "not my president" and "no Trump, no KKK, no fascist USA."
+More than 200 people carrying signs gathered on the steps of the Washington State Capitol.
+The group chanted, "Not my president," and, "No Trump, no KKK, no fascist U.S.A."

-In Tennessee, Vanderbilt University students sang civil rights songs and marched through campus across a Nashville street, temporarily blocking traffic.
+In Tennessee, Vanderbilt University students sang civil-rights songs and marched through campus across a Nashville street, temporarily blocking traffic.

-In Cincinnati, hundreds of protesters had already taken to the streets early Saturday afternoon to peacefully protest the jury's deadlock in the trial of a former white police officer who killed an unarmed black motorist in 2015.
+In Cincinnati, hundreds of protesters already had taken to the streets early Saturday afternoon to peacefully protest the jury's deadlock in the trial of a white former police officer who killed an unarmed black motorist in 2015.

 Demonstrations also took place internationally.
-A group of Mexicans at statue representing independence in Mexico City expressed their concerns about a possible wave of deportations.
+A group of Mexicans at a statue representing independence in Mexico City expressed their concerns about a possible wave of deportations.
 One school teacher said it would add to the "unrest" that's already in Mexico.
 About 300 people protested Trump's election as the next American president outside the U.S. Embassy near the landmark Brandenburg Gate in Berlin.